 What if My Employer Makes a False Accusation Against Me?

-Your employer might mistakenly suspect you’ve done something wrong or even blatantly accuse you of doing something wrong knowing you didn’t do it, but in most cases a false accusation isn’t unlawful.
-If the accusation really ends up damaging your reputation or career, then you might have a case of defamation.
+Your employer might mistakenly suspect you’ve done something wrong or even blatantly accuse you of doing something wrong knowing you didn’t do it.
+In most cases, terminating an employee based on a false accusation isn’t unlawful.
+However, if an employer makes a false statement about an employee to a third party that damages the employee’s career or reputation, then the false statement can be the basis of employer defamation.